Derivatives of tan & sec — Graphical and Algebraic

 \[\tan(\theta + d\theta) - \tan\theta = \sec^2\theta \cdot d\theta\]

-An infinitesimal \(d\theta\) is thought of as “so small that its square is essentially zero.”
-More precisely, when we take the limit as \(d\theta \to 0\) in \(\frac{\Delta f}{d\theta}\), any term with \((d\theta)^2\) in the numerator contributes \(0\) after dividing by \(d\theta\).
-So we only need to track first-order terms — everything else vanishes.
+An infinitesimal \(d\theta\) is regarded as so small that its square is negligible.
+More precisely, when one takes the limit as \(d\theta \to 0\) in \(\frac{\Delta f}{d\theta}\), any term with \((d\theta)^2\) in the numerator contributes \(0\) after division by \(d\theta\).
+Therefore, only first-order terms need to be retained — all higher-order terms vanish.

 Explore – compare \(\tan(x)\) with its linear approximation at a point: